The spiral stairway at Santa Fe's Loretto Chapel miraculously stands despite having no discernable means of support. See Example( s )

 Although the Loretto legend maintains that “engineers and scientists say that they cannot understand how this staircase can balance without any central support” and that by all rights it should have long since collapsed into a pile of rubble, none of that is the case.
 Wood technologist

-All in all, nothing about Loretto's design or manufacture evidences any sign of the miraculous.
-The staircase (and the chapel that houses it) is, however, now part of a privately-owned museum operated for profit, a situation that provides its owners with a strong financial motive for promulgating the legend.
+All in all, nothing about Loretto’s design or manufacture evidences any sign of the miraculous.
+The staircase (and the chapel that houses it) is, however, now part of a privately-owned museum operated for profit, a situation that provides its owners with a strong financial motive for perpetuating the legend of its mysterious origins and substance.